MathChat: Converse to Tackle Challenging Math Problems with LLM Agents: Evaluation

 \begin{enumerate}[leftmargin=*] \itemsep{-0.2em} \item \textbf{Vanilla prompting:} GPT-4 can perform CoT reasoning without few-shot examples.
 To evaluate GPT-4's performance on solving the problem directly, we use a default prompt adapted from the few-shot prompt in MATH dataset: \texttt{"Solve the problem carefully.
 Put the final answer in \textbackslash boxed\{\}. \{Problem\}"}. \item \textbf{Program of Thoughts (PoT):} We use the zero-shot PoT prompting from~\cite{chen2022program}, which asks a model to write a \texttt{Solver} function to solve a problem and return the final answer directly. \item \textbf{Program Synthesis (PS) prompting:} Similar to PoT, the Program Synthesis (PS) prompting method~\cite{drori2022neural} uses a prompt to ask the model to write a program to solve a problem: \texttt{"Write a program that answers the following question: \{Problem\}"} \end{enumerate}

-\textbf{Evaluation Details.} We compare different methods on GPT-4 with the default configurations from the OpenAI API.
+\textbf{Evaluation Details.} Hyperparameters plays critical role in determining model performance~\cite{zhang2023targeted,zhang2023hypertime}.
+To ensure a fair comparison, we use the default configurations from the OpenAI API on GPT-4 for all methods.
 In \MathChat, we allow a max round of 15 messages between GPT-4 and the user proxy agent.
 The agent will explicitly ask GPT-4 to solve each step by itself if it detects errors from 3 consecutive executions.
 To avoid extremely long responses from the user proxy agent, the agent will replace any result that exceeds 600 tokens with a warning text in the user message to ask the GPT-4 to revise the previous code.
 We manually go through the answer of all the methods to count all the correct answers.
 For vanilla prompt, Program Synthesis, and \MathChat, we ask GPT-4 to enclose the final answer in \texttt{\textbackslash boxed\{\}}, so only the answers in the box will be extracted.
 For PoT, we follow the original paper to take the return of the \texttt{Solver} function as the final answer.